 What do those numbers stand for?

-Once these children get to addition and subtraction, it's a very abstract concept.
-They're dealing with symbols on a page without a really deep grasp of what those symbols stand for and that they're real things in real space.
+Once these children are in the classroom and get to addition and subtraction, it's a very abstract concept.
+They're dealing with symbols on a page without a profound understanding of what those symbols represent and that they're real things in real space.

-By really working on one-to-one correspondence, they will naturally see how two and three come together to make five.
-It's definitely well worth taking the time to really get that down, and yes, it will pay off big time in the future, for kindergarten and beyond.
+By really working on one-to-one correspondence while they're still preschoolers, they will naturally see how two and three come together to make five.
+It's definitely well worth taking the time to really get that down, and yes, it will pay off big time in the future, for kindergarten, school, and beyond.